 The White Paper itself was less forthcoming.
 Whilst it was interesting to note the historic failure of Government to align new infrastructure with new housing, resulting in “more congestion on local roads and pressure on places at the local school”, references to the future of developer contributions were limited, to say the least.

 The Local Authorities I’ve spoken to in the wake of the White Paper’s publication were keen to limit their response to the statement that the Government won’t be responding to the CIL Review until the Autumn Budget.
 Yet I believe there are breadcrumbs to be had.
 Transparency is a key theme, particularly the reference to “standardised open book Section 106 agreements, to reduce disputes and delays”.

 Building more of the right homes in the right places means ensuring the local infrastructure is in place to support these developing communities.
 The White paper suggests that Local Authorities will be offered more funding for infrastructure, but it also references an “improved approach to developer contributions to help pay for new infrastructure.”

-Education is inextricably linked to house building, yet the funding for the infrastructure Local Authorities remain legally obliged to provide remains far from clear.
+Education is inextricably linked to housing building, yet the funding for the infrastructure Local Authorities remain legally obliged to provide remains far from clear.
 Given the importance of transparency, it’s going to be more important than ever for Local Authorities to have a robust evidence base that established the impact development will have on local infrastructure.
-Even if the infrastructure payments developer make are held artificially low to make housing projects viable, the true cost of community infrastructure still needs to be known.
+Even if the infrastructure payments developer makes are held artificially low to make housing projects viable, the true cost of community infrastructure still needs to be known.